NHS.UK website changes

 The NHS website address

-The website URL will remain same: www.nhs.uk and any pages with updated URLs will be redirected.
+The website URL will remain the same: www.nhs.uk, and any pages with updated URLs will be redirected.

 Historical content and articles

 We don’t expect you to change past blog posts, news articles, or Freedom of Information responses that referred to the website as NHS Choices.